 While inventing a commercially valuable technology could make a fortune for the inventors, most inventions do not.
 It all depends on the innovative nature of the technology; its stage of development; the market potential; and negotiated licensing terms.

 Whereas research institutions may have different distribution percentages, each has a policy that dictates the distribution of revenues associated with technology license agreements.
 UNeMed is also responsible for managing the expenses and revenues associated with UNMC technology agreements.

 The UNMC Royalty and Equity Distribution Policy (7001) states that:

 Patents are very expensive at $10,000 to $20,000 just to draft and file.
-The university makes the upfront investment and takes the risk.
-The 10 percent administrative fee helps cover overhead expenses including salaries, equipment, office supplies, promotion and marketing, as well as other expenses.
+The University makes the upfront investment and takes the risk, and sometimes provides assistance with prototyping or software services.